BA Language Exam

 This test is designed to assess candidates' practical command of English lexical, syntactic and discoursal structures.
 While the main focus is on structural accuracy as such, many items involve a semantic dimension, in the sense that correct answers depend on context.
 Candidates are expected to demonstrate their ability to recognise contextually accurate and appropriate language, to recognise and correct contextually inaccurate or inappropriate language, and to produce contextually accurate and appropriate language of their own.
 The test is targeted at a range of abilities from CEFR B2 to CEFR C1, with items at levels B2, B2+ and C1.
 In order to ensure sufficiently broad coverage, item-writers use a target-structure matrix largely based on the contents of Michael Vince's Advanced Language Practice, Macmillan 2003.

-The maximum raw score is 100.
-This is higher than the number of items (75), since some constructed response items (types 6 and 7, below) require the production of short chunks of language and carry a possible score of 2.
-The candidate's Use of English raw score is halved, to give it the same weighting as his or her score on the Oral component of the exam.
+The tests are scored on the basis of 75 items, with a maximum score of 100, since some constructed response items (task types 5 and 6 in the sample test below) require the production of short chunks of language or complex sentences and carry a possible score of 2 each.
+The candidate’s Use of English score is given the same weight as their oral score.

 Each test includes 5 or 6 subtests, each subtest consisting of one of the eight item-types listed in the table below.
 This means that not all the possible item-types in the list below will appear in any given test, but candidates can expect any of the item-types and should prepare for all of them.
 Example items are provided at the beginning of each subtest.